dcquinche/ProfileCard/README.md

 ### What I learned

-- How to add a icon to the browser tab.
+- How to add an icon to the browser tab.

 ```
 <link rel="icon" type="image/x-icon" href="../scr/images/favicon.png">